openedx/edx-enterprise/docs/development.rst

 Development documentation
 =========================

-High-level architecture overview
+High-level Architecture Overview
 --------------------------------

 ``Edx-enterprise`` is a pluggable Django application designed to be run within edx-platform.
-It is shipped with any edx-platform install, but can be disabled or even removed from particular Open edX instance.
+It is shipped with any edx-platform install, but can be disabled or even removed from a particular Open edX instance.

 General direction is to decouple ``edx-enterprise`` from the rest of the edx-platform as much as possible, since the overall goal is to eventually make it an independent application or a plugin for a separate admin site, and not be part of the edx-platform LMS.

-Hence the following must be taken into account:
+In order to maintain the separation of edx-enterprise from the edx-platform, follow these practices:

-* When integrating with existing edx-platform features, REST APIs should be preferred over python APIs.
+* When integrating with existing ``edx-platform features``, use REST APIs rather than Python APIs.
-* In case API in question only exists as python API it should be encapsulated into a module/class on ``edx-enterprise`` side, to simplify future migration to REST API.
+* In cases where the API in question only exists as a Python API, it should be encapsulated into a module or class on the ``edx-enterprise`` side, to simplify future migration to a REST API.
-* Both REST and python API clients must be covered with extensive unit tests.
+* Both REST API and Python API clients must be covered with extensive unit tests.

 Other noteworthy points: